Nuitka/Nuitka-website/doc/doc/commercial.rst

  Limitations
 *************

-When you buy Nuitka commercial, parts of the, mostly the plugins that implement the commercial only features are under a :doc:`license
-<commercial-license>` that forbids you to distribute the Nuitka
-commercial source code.
-That should be obvious, but otherwise it does not limit your use of Nuitka at all.
+When you buy **Nuitka Commercial**, parts of the code - mostly the plugins that implement the commercial features - are under a :doc:`license <commercial-license>` that forbids you to distribute the **Nuitka Commercial** source code.
+That should be obvious, but otherwise it does not limit your use of **Nuitka Commercial** at all.

-You can use Nuitka commercial on
+You can use **Nuitka Commercial** on

--  All your machines, all OSes
+-  **All** your machines, and **all** OSes

--  All your software, deploy as many as you want
+-  **All** your software, deploy as many products and copies as you want

--  Even after ending the subscription (on that particular version you have)
+-  Even **after ending the subscription** you can continue using what you have had in the end.

-Basically you are as free with Nuitka commercial as with standard Nuitka.
-Only for distribution of that Nuitka commercial version to third parties, you are limited.
+Essentially, you are as free with **Nuitka Commercial** as with standard **Nuitka**.
+You are only prohibited to distribute **Nuitka Commercial** version to third parties.

 **********
  Delivery
 **********

 #.
 Pay via Stripe and have that confirmed
 #.
-You get access to the private GitHub repo ``Nuitka-commercial`` which
+You get access to the private GitHub repo called
-   contains Nuitka plus commercial only parts.
+   ``Nuitka-commercial`` which contains **Nuitka Commercial**.
 #.
-Optionally given more users in your GitHub organization access via
+Optionally, you can give more users in your GitHub organization
-   token.
+   access via access tokens.
-#.
-Nuitka commercial can then be used as a drop in replacement of Nuitka
+#. **Nuitka Commercial** is a drop-in replacement of **Nuitka** with
-   with more options.
+   only more options.

 ********************
  Vendor Information
 ********************

-In case you need to fill out a form for your company with vendor information, please find the full set of information on this page :doc:`/pages/impressum`.
+In case you need to fill out a form for your company with the vendor information, please find the complete set of information on this page :doc:`/pages/impressum`.

 ************